joshua-gould/aicspylibczi/README.md

     pip install -e .[dev] # for development (-e means editable so changes take effect when made) pip install .[all] # for everything including jupyter notebook to work with the Example_Usage above
     ```
-  * libCZI is automatically built as a submodule and linked statically into pylibczi.
+  * libCZI is automatically built as a submodule and linked statically into aicspylibczi.
 * Note: If you get the message directly below on windows you need to set PYTHONHOME to be the folder the python.exe you are compiling against lives in.
  ```
 EXEC : Fatal Python error : initfsencoding: unable to load the file system codec ...